Is a 100MP selfie camera coming? Leak points to extreme camera phone

 Edited By: Shubham Arora | Published By: Shubham Arora | Published: Feb 11, 2026, 04:26 PM (IST)

 A new leak suggests that a major smartphone brand could be testing an unusual camera setup for its next flagship device.
 According to Chinese tipster Digital Chat Station, a prototype phone is currently being tested with a 100MP front camera and two 200MP rear cameras.
-Also Read: Realme returns under OPPO: What’s changing and what stays the same
+Also Read: 7 best budget ANC earbuds under Rs 5,000

 The identity of the brand has not been confirmed, but the details point to a high-end “Ultra” model that is still in early development.
-Also Read: OPPO K14x 5G launches in India with 120Hz display and 6,500mAh battery: Check price, features
+Also Read: Xiaomi QLED TV X Pro 75 launch date in India announced for February 19: What we know so far?

 The leak mentions that the phone is using a custom small-pixel sensor solution.
 High-resolution sensors use pixel-binning technology to combine multiple pixels into one, which allows more light capture in real-world conditions.
 However, the tipster also mentions that the hardware is still under testing, and final configuration may change when it launches.